You go through life thinking there’s so much you need…

 LaCour’s ability to capture emotions this deep and dark on the page.
 There are so many moments in her present that she’s in a conversation with Mabel and just can’t say anything.
 It’s so frustrating because talking should be so easy, but that’s how depression and intense grief control you.
 Instead of making you do impulsive things, it makes it impossible to do nearly anything.

 Onto the plot: It was one of many curveballs.
-If I went back and read it again, I’m sure I’d see all the signs that point to the grand reveal, but leading up to it, I had no idea what was going to happen.
+If I went back and read it again, I’m sure I’d see all the signs that point to the grand reveal.
+Leading up to it, I had no idea what was going to happen.
 The mix between scenes of Marin’s past and present is a great tool to hold information from the reader until just the right time.
 While I loved the scenes that told of Marin’s past when she was in high school and much more optimistic about things, there was also an itch to get back to the present to see when Marin would tell Mabel that everything was not okay.

 Speaking of those two, Marin and Mabel’s relationship is so intricate.
 Marin is super close with Mabel’s parents and older brother, and Mabel was loved by Marin’s grandfather.
 They’ve been close friends since elementary school and spent high school exploring that relationship more, dipping into more of a romantic tone.
 However, now December, Marin hasn’t contacted Mabel since she left for NYC in August.
-Since starting at a college in California, Mabel has started talking to a boy and seems to have moved on and grown into herself more than Marin has.
+Since starting college in California, Mabel has started talking to a boy and seems to have moved on and grown into herself more than Marin has.
 This difference in both girls is stark from their first encounter in Marin’s present.
 There is a palpable strain on their relationship now, and a lot of the book is them relearning who the other is now and strengthening their friendship all over again.